izderadicka/xapi-back/README.md

 1. Provided as is,  don't blame for problems.
 I tried to make it working reliably, but if you loose backup sorry.
 I use it myself for backup of VMs,  but cannot capture all scenarios.
-2. v0.4.0 is NOT compatible with previous versions storage -  it enables backup VMs to have same name - this means that directory name is now - vm_name#vm_uuid -   some previous backups will not be visible to the tool (directories should be manually merged or renamed)
+2. v0.4.0 is NOT compatible with previous versions storage -  it enables backup VMs with same name - this means that directory name is now - vm_name#vm_uuid -   some previous backups will not be visible to the tool (directories should be manually merged or renamed)